madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 19th of January, 2019

+  - There is a new album of Thylacine called ROADS, Vol. 1.
+In nature, when a force is acted upon a body at its natural frequency, the body resonates with greater intensity.
+This describes nicely how this album makes me feel.
+You can start with El Alba.

 ### 15th of January, 2019

   - Persona (1966) by Ingmar Bergman.
 There is no doubt, you'll love this film.